 Peer Review Policy

-Once a manuscript is submitted to JAEC, it undergoes an initial screening by the editors.
+Once a manuscript is submitted to JAEC, it undergoes an initial screening by the editors including journal scope and plagiarism.
 If its content is found to be substandard or beyond the scope of the journal, the manuscript can be rejected without further consideration.
+If the paper has a high percentage of Overall Similarity Index (probably be anything over 25%) checked by Turnitin, the paper will be returned to authors for re-submission.

 The editors then assign expert reviewers to the manuscript.
 JAEC follows a strict peer-review procedure, wherein the identities of the reviewers are not known to the authors.
 Each manuscript is initially reviewed by two experts in the same research area.